tel: +48 22 499 98 98

 44.00 ZŁ

-Give us a call tel: +48 888 99 98 98 or write via contact form on our website.
-You can check the power and the appearance of neodymium magnet in our magnetic mass calculator force calculator
+Give us a call tel: +48 888 99 98 98 or write via contact form on the contact page.
+You can check the lifting capacity as well as the appearance of neodymium magnet in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.